FarisZahrani/llama-cpp-py-sync/README.md

 This installs the **CPU** wheel.

-Note: depending on CI configuration and platform support, additional wheels (e.g. macOS Metal) may also be published to PyPI.
+Note: depending on CI configuration and platform support, additional wheels may also be published to PyPI.

 ### Quick Chat (Recommended)